hpcleuven/VscDocumentation/source/access/mfa_login.rst

   .. figure:: mfa_login/reauthenticate_phone.PNG
      :alt: reauthenticate_phone

-- Log in as usual.
-Now, you should end up on a page telling you that your VSC identity is confirmed.
+- Once you are successfully authenticated, you end up on a page telling you that your VSC identity is confirmed.
   If you have already performed the previous login in that browser session, you will immediately end up on this page: